OPEnSLab-OSU/Loom/nRF/READMe.md

-# Project LOOM: Nordic RF
+# Project Loom: Nordic RF

 The nRF flavor of IoA is comprised with the Nordic nRF24L01+ radio tranceiver.